The Beth Lists

 Picture

 In 2014, the hotel was featured on the TV show, Hotel Impossible.
-That means the building was in bad enough shape to make the show.
+That means the building was in bad enough shape, to make the show.

-But, before that, The Streamline also spent time as a Youth Hostel and a Retirement Home.
+Before the hotel was a TV star, locals told us it was a dive, with questionable reputation.
+But before that, The Streamline also spent time as a Youth Hostel and a Retirement Home.
 It was even owned by an evangelist, who claimed he ministered to Elvis.
 Hmmm?

 To The Roof